 Origin: Upper aspect of the intertrochanteric line, base of the greater trochanter and onto its anterior surface, from the proximal portion of the lateral lip of the linea aspera, lateral supracondylar ridge and the lateral intermuscular septum.

 Insertion: Into the lateral side of the quadriceps tendon, joining with rectus femoris and the other vasti muscles, enveloping the patella, then by the patellar ligament into the tibial tuberosity.

-Innervation: Posterior division of the femoral nerve (L3 – 4)
+Innervation: Posterior division of the femoral nerve (L3, L4)

 1. Extension of the leg at the knee

 - Vastus medialis

 Tensor fasciae latae assists with extension of the knee through the iliotibial band.